sandlerben/wikiracer/README.md

 ### Race

-The `wikiracer/race` encapsulates the wikipedia exploring logic; it is the most interesting part of the application.
+The `wikiracer/race` encapsulates the Wikipedia exploring logic; it is the most interesting part of the application.

 A `race.Racer` struct encapsulates all the state needed for one race, including: